TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Named automatically after their first frame
 		- Uniquely identified by such

-- can flavours ever have invalid ids?
-	- Yes, then they may signify that no entity is to be spawned.
-	- However, if a flavour id is non-zero, it is guaranteed to point to a valid flavour.
-		- That is because once again we will not allow the editor to remove flavours of whom there are users!

 - flavour ids & allocation
 	- they are actually quite performance critical
 	- would id relinking pool actually be useful here?